michielskobe/rnd-final-project/docs/project/petalinux.md

 - We run the command `petalinux-config -c rootfs` and go to **user packages**.
 Here we enable `pipewire` and `wireplumber` by pressing `y`.

-- Lastly, we go to `build/conf/bblayers.conf`.
-Here we got a duplicate entry for `meta-multimedia`, so we removed one of these entries.

 ## Building our PetaLinux project

 After we made all the necessary modifications to our project, we can start to build it by running the following command: